Natural Bridge, Virginia: (Old) Dinosaur Kingdom (Closed)

 - I-81 to the exits for Natural Bridge, then follow US 11 into town.
 At the junction of Hwy 130 and US 11, across Hwy 130 from the entrance to the Natural Bridge attraction.
 Take the small road up the hill to the parking lot.
 The entrance to the path up the hill to the attraction is at the far east end of the parking lot, marked by a gate.

 Dinosaurs vs. the Union Army in an alternate universe Civil War -- the Rebs win!
-Closed in 2012.
+Closed in 2012, reborn elsewhere as a new attraction.
 Roadsideamerica.com Report...